The Ballad of Halo Jones: Synopsis

 Halo Jones 2000 AD poster, drawn by Ian Gibson.

-In Book One, 18-year-old Halo Jones lives in a floating ring-shaped conurbation or housing estate called "The Hoop" that is moored in the Atlantic Ocean off the East coast of America.
+In Book One, 18-year-old Halo Jones lives in a floating ring-shaped conurbation or housing estate called "The Hoop" that is moored in the Atlantic Ocean off the East Coast of the United States.
 The story takes place over one day, and follows Halo's violent though also partly comical misadventures on a shopping trip.
 Finally returning to her apartment, Halo finds her flatmate and best friend Brinna murdered, then discovers another good friend has become a "Different Drummer" (a youth cult perpetually numbed by the implant-generated beat of a drum in their ears).
-She decides to leave Earth, never to return.
+She decides to leave Earth, never to return, famously saying, "I'm going out."

 Book Two depicts Halo's life as a stewardess on a year-long space voyage.
 Halo discovers that it was her loyal robot dog Toby, harbouring a perverse crush on Halo, who was responsible for her flatmate's death and is forced to destroy him.
 It is also revealed, in a framing sequence, that Halo becomes a legendary historical figure in centuries to come.
 During the journey she encounters a rat king, is held hostage by hijackers and meets a neutral character known as "Glyph" who has no identifying features to such a degree they are literally anonymous.

 In Book Three, ten years have elapsed and Halo is a drifter with no purpose, before becoming a soldier in a Vietnam-style interstellar war which appeared as back-story in the previous two books.
-During her career leaves - only to reenlist, and makes rank of Sergeant.
-She is also courted by General Luiz Cannibal one of the architects of the war.
+During her career, she leaves - only to reenlist, and makes rank of Sergeant.
+She is also courted by General Luiz Cannibal, one of the architects of the war.
 The series ends with the collapse of Earth's economy and cessation of hostilities, after which Halo commandeers a prototype starship and deserts, determined to take charge of her own fate.
+The ballad ends with her saying she's going "out", again.